The Horus Heresy: Book 1 to Book 10

 Galaxy in Flames (Counter 2006) starts shortly after the end of False Gods.
 It outlines the corrupted Warmaster's descent into madness, which leads to the fomentation of his plot to betray the Imperium.
 Horus pursues his secret planning of the rebellion in earnest, seeking and finding allies among his disgruntled fellow Primarchs, their Legions, and the Imperium's other organisations and key personalities.
-The novel details the first open move of the Heresy, the "Betrayal of Istvaan III", wherein factions of four Astartes Legions who were deemed unconvertible by their traitor brethren are ambushed during a planetary invasion of the fictional Isstvan star system.
+The novel details the first open move of the Heresy, the "Betrayal of Isstvan III", wherein factions of four Astartes Legions who were deemed unconvertible by their traitor brethren are ambushed during a planetary invasion of the fictional Isstvan star system.
 The novel marks the first distinguishment of the "Loyalists" and "Traitor" factions within the Legions and other rebel forces, including the unmodified soldiers of the Imperial Army.